estuary-ai/mangrove/README.md

     3.2 Install Python dependencies.

     ```bash
-    pip install -r requirements.txt
+    pdm install
     ```

-3.3 If running in WSL and looking to communicate over LAN network, follow one of the methods mentioned [here](https://learn.microsoft.com/en-us/windows/wsl/networking).
+*NOTE:* If running in WSL and looking to communicate over LAN network, follow one of the methods mentioned [here](https://learn.microsoft.com/en-us/windows/wsl/networking).

 # Acknowledgements: